FREE CONFIDENTIAL CONSULTATION

 In schools, it’s unfortunately not uncommon for teachers, nurses, and other school staff to misuse their authority to manipulate and abuse students.
 Many school sexual abuse cases go unreported, as young victims worry they will face consequences if they ask for help.

 At Andreozzi + Foote, our Philadelphia school sexual abuse attorneys are committed to supporting survivors and their families in their pursuit of justice.
-We’re prepared to help you fight back and ensure that the school is held accountable for its failures and inaction.
+We’re prepared to help you fight back and ensure the perpetrators pay for their crimes.

 Andreozzi + Foote Approach and Experience

 Andreozzi + Foote has a proven track record of achieving groundbreaking results for survivors of sexual abuse, including an $88 million jury verdict for a survivor–the largest verdict of its kind in Pennsylvania history.
-Our team of attorneys is the only one to have taken sexual abuse cases to trial in the western, central, and eastern regions of the state.
+Our team of attorneys also handled the largest school sexual abuse case in state history involving Penn State University’s former football coach.

 While we are prepared to take cases to trial when necessary, Andreozzi + Foote understands the balance between tenacious advocacy and thoughtful support.
 Therefore, we prioritize each survivor’s unique healing journey to achieve their definition of justice.
 Our firm integrates legal expertise with trauma-informed practices, connecting survivors with appropriate counseling and support services while staying updated on the latest approaches to ensure comprehensive care.